jackokring/KRTPluginADemo/docs/rocket.md

 Ah, yes it's looking into key bindings time.
 [KeyBindings](https://vcvrack.com/manual/KeyCommands) and I think not using app globals is a good idea.
 This leaves

   * Must Hover Module commands - look easy to do, but some commands seem impossible?
 [Key versus Text](https://vcvrack.com/docs-v2/structrack_1_1widget_1_1Widget#adc26e1f6b9286a3d6506d5d37c3803c4) and no cursor keys allowed as intercepted to scroll Rack.
-  * Selected Widget commands - `onSelect...` versus `onHover...`.  althogh the documentation implies parameters must not do hover, and modules must not do select.
+  * Selected Widget commands - `onSelect...` versus `onHover...`.  although the documentation implies parameters must not do hover, and modules must not do select.

 So that solves the hover/select issue, so only the key/text issue is pending.
-And must `consume` select to prevent hover, and hover drills down until terminal `Widget` leaf nodes as child iterator is null code. `Key` is physical USB HID code (`key`) or remapped printables (`keyNmae`). `Text` is for Unicode events, and must `consume` to prevent hover.
-So likey `Key` is the one, unless textual entry on a selected widget is required.
+And must `consume` select to prevent hover, and hover drills down until terminal `Widget` leaf nodes as child iterator is null code. `Key` is physical USB HID code (`key`) or remapped printables (`keyName`). `Text` is for Unicode events, and must `consume` to prevent hover.
+So likely `Key` is the one, unless textual entry on a selected widget is required.

 ## 2.25.30